Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: Application to Ring Categories

-As a consequence of \cref{theorem:alg-hty-equiv}, the functors $\bigf^\cO$ and $\bige^\cO$ induce equivalences of homotopy categories of $\cO$-algebras.
-For permutative categories, the following categorical structures correspond to $E_n$-algebras for $1 \leq n \leq \infty$ and are, therefore, of particular interest.
+As a consequence of \cref{theorem:alg-hty-equiv}, the functors $\bigf^\cO$ and $\bige^\cO$ induce equivalences of homotopy theories of non-symmetric $\cO$-algebras.
+This section gives an application to ring categories, which are non-symmetric algebras over the $\Cat$-enriched associative operad, $\As$, by \cite[11.2.16]{cerberusIII}.
+We recall the essential definitions.